-The Company considers its capital to consist of share capital, reserve for options and warrants, long-term debt, unsecured convertible debentures, accumulated other comprehensive income, and retained earnings, which is disclosed in the February 28, 2019 consolidated statement of financial position as \$338,792 (August 31, 2018 - \$283,758).
+The Company considers its capital to consist of share capital, reserve for options and warrants, long-term debt, unsecured convertible debentures, accumulated other comprehensive income, and retained earnings, which is disclosed in the May 31, 2019 consolidated statement of financial position as \$385,848 (August 31, 2018 - \$283,758).

-The Company manages its capital structure and makes adjustments to it, based on funds available to the Company, in order to fund its expansion and construction of its growing facility.
+The Company manages its capital structure and adjusts it based on funds available to the Company, in order to fund its expansion and construction of its growing facility.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.